by Sarah Wallace, Mesothelioma + Asbestos Awareness Center

 Occupations most at risk and how to stay safe:

 Construction Workers– Because asbestos was used heavily in the construction of homes and other buildings, many construction workers have been exposed to asbestos, and they are still at risk for exposure.
 With ACMs still existing in buildings, approximately 1 million construction workers could still be vulnerable to asbestos annually.
 Today, professionals in the construction industry are at risk for first-hand exposure more than any other profession.
 Workers in multiple trades including roofers, carpenters, electricians, and masonry should be aware of asbestos as they work.
+Making sure site security is tight with security cameras can improve your ability to reduce the number of people who will be exposed by the asbestos by ensuring unauthorized personnel is kept away from asbestos.

 In order for workers to protect themselves, professionals in these fields should take the precaution of wearing the proper masks during any type of construction project.
 Understanding the age of the building and what asbestos looks like is also important because this could help workers know the risks associated with a certain structure, making them less vulnerable to exposure.
 Keep in mind that asbestos can exist in a variety of products including drywall, shingles, ceiling tiles, and insulation, so even those participating in DIY projects should be aware of where their health and safety could be at risk.